yeonjaej/fidv/README.md

 sce()
 ```

-# to test fiducial volume
+# to count passing events in your analysis file (change the input file and tree input as needed)
 ```
 root -l
 .L cutflow.C